OAuth2 and OpenID Connect (OIDC) Flow Testing: A Comprehensive Analysis of Response Types and Modes

 The testing framework:

-1. Generates authorization URLs for each combination
+1. Generates authorization URLs for each OAuth2/OIDC combination

 2. Opens browser windows for user authentication